2014 Mount Ontake eruption: Search and rescue

 The police said that they were searching for people remaining on the mountain.
 By 17:00 the police reported that three people were missing and were believed to be under ash.
 Another person was rescued from under the volcanic ash, but remained unconscious.
 Six people were injured, one by flying rocks.

 By 19:30, the number of people believed to remain buried in ash rose to six.
 Nine people had been reported to be injured, five of whom had fractured bones.
 Later, at least 40 people were reported to be injured, and another 32 were believed to be missing.
 The JSDF began carrying out helicopter searches for missing people.
 One woman was reported to have died from the eruption.

-Mount Ontake seen from Kurakake Pass on October 11, 2014.

 On September 28, the police reported that over 30 people had been found in "cardiac arrest" near the summit.
 Japanese emergency services often refer to people who show no vital signs, and are apparently dead, as being in cardiac arrest, as legally, only an authorised physician can pronounce a person dead.
 By September 29, a total of 36 bodies had been found, and 12 people had been pronounced dead; the search was suspended due to dangerous conditions, including hydrogen sulfide gas spewing from the mountain.
 On September 30, fears of escalating volcanic activity on Mount Ontake continued to hinder rescue efforts.

 On October 1, 2014, eleven new bodies were discovered by rescuers on the slopes of Mount Ontake after searching in previously unexplored areas of the ash-covered peak, bringing the total body count from 36 to 47; a revision after an erroneous initial count of 48.

 On October 4, 2014, four new bodies were discovered by rescuers on the slopes of Mount Ontake after searching in previously unexplored areas away from trekking roads.
 Those four were confirmed to have died.

 Typhoon Phanfone prevented searching activities on October 5 and 6.
 On October 7, three more bodies were discovered, bringing the total of confirmed deaths to 54.
 As of October 11, the death toll was at 56.
-The victims of the Mount Ontake eruption were mourned on October 27, as authorities and residents marked a month since the volcano killed 57 people and left 6 others missing.
+The victims of the Mount Ontake eruption were mourned on October 27, as authorities and residents marked a month since the volcano killed 58 people and left 5 others missing.